A member of the swallow family, Martins are a popular bird with bird watchers

 they travel south thousands of miles to make their winter home in Central

 and South America.
 In the spring, they return to North America and can be

 Martins are cavity dwelling birds.
 Originally, they made their homes in holes

 in trees.
 They prefer to live in groups, called "colonies".
 With the arrival

-of English Sparrows to North America, they Martins rely on help from humans
+of English Sparrows to North America, Martins often rely on help from humans

-in providing Purple Martin Houses and habitat.
-Sparrows do not migrate and
+who provide Purple Martin Houses and habitat.
+Sparrows do not migrate, and

 take over martin nests in the Fall.
-If allowed, they can quickly move into
+If allowed, they quickly move into a

 will also destroy martin eggs and newly hatched birds.
 Martin lovers erect